-Lattice Microbes is a software package for efficiently sampling trajectories from the chemical and reaction-diffusion master equations (CME/RDME) on high performance computing (HPC) infrastructure using both exact and approximate methods. pyLM is a problem solving environment written in Python that leverage the high performance nature of the Lattice Microbes package, while providing an easy to use for simple tasks, while highly customizable for complex biological scenarios.
+Lattice Microbes is a software package for efficiently sampling trajectories from the chemical and reaction-diffusion master equations (CME/RDME) on high performance computing (HPC) infrastructure using both exact and approximate methods. pyLM is a problem solving environment written in Python that leverages the high-performance nature of the Lattice Microbes package while providing ease of use for common stochastic simulations and high customizability for complex biological applications.
 Lattice Microbes is licensed under the University of Illinois Open Source License

 Our recent publication provides an overview of the software.
 In any publication of scientific results based completely or in part on the use of Lattice Microbes and pyLM, please reference:

 M. J. Hallock, J. E. Stone, E. Roberts, C. Fry, Z. Luthey-Schulten.

 Simulation of reaction diffusion processes over biologically-relevant size and time scales using multi-GPU workstations

 J.R.
 Peterson, M.J.
 Hallock, J.A.
 Cole, and Z. Luthey-Schulten.

 A Problem Solving Environment for Stochastic Biological Simulations